 Supporter, 1 day: 55 Eur (including snacks and drinks)

 More info coming soon.

-Education Mojo is co-organised by La Foresta, initiative skolla and Koopkultur association.
+In the organisation of Education Mojo we collaborate with initiative skolla and Koopkultur association.